VICKY0071/CODING-SOLUTIONS/README.md

 # CODING-SOLUTIONS
-check out my solution some of the pet problems in an algorithm heavy interview
+check out my solution for some of the pet problems in an algorithm heavy interview